Download this notice here:

-We may transfer the personal data we collect about you to the following country outside of the EEA: the United States, in order to perform our contract with you.
+We may transfer the personal data we collect about you to the following country: The United States, in order to perform our contract with you.

 We have put in place the measures to ensure that your personal data is treated by those third parties in a way that is consistent with and which respects the Data Protection Legislation.

-Should you require further information about this OR these protective measures, please contact us using the contact details outlined below.
+Should you require further information about these protective measures, please contact us using the contact details outlined below.

 We have put in place commercially reasonable and appropriate security measures to prevent your personal data from being accidentally lost, used or accessed in an unauthorised way, altered or disclosed.
 In addition, we limit access to your personal data to those employees, agents, contractors and other third parties who have a business need to know.
 They will only process your personal data on our instructions and they are subject to a duty of confidentiality.

 We have put in place procedures to deal with any suspected data security breach and will notify you and any applicable regulator of a suspected breach where we are legally required to do so.

 8. RIGHTS OF ACCESS, CORRECTION, ERASURE, AND RESTRICTION